gitbls/RPiVNCHowTo/README.md

 * A systemd socket/service config file pair is required for each VNC port, and each port will implement a single screen resolution.
 You can easily create the socket/service pair files with the make-systemd-xvnc script (on this github) or you can create your own in /etc/systemd/system (but make-systemd-xvnc is MUCH easier).
     * Edit the VNC configuration files as needed.
 If you used make-systemd-xvnc you should not need to modify them unless you run into a problem.
         * If you need to edit them, sudo Edit the .service files as appropriate, located in /etc/systemd/system
         * Change the resolution in xvnc<span>0@</span>.service as desired.
 I like my VNC window to be nearly full screen size on my 1900x1200 monitor, so I use 1880x1100, which is the setting in xvnc<span>0@.</span>service.
-For my 1900x1080 laptop I use 1880x960, which I've put in the file xvnc<span>1@.</span>service (with a corresponding xvnc1.socket file.
+For my 1900x1080 laptop I use 1880x960, which I've put in the file xvnc<span>1@.</span>service (with a corresponding xvnc1.socket file).
         * The filenames for the .socket and the .service file must match, except for the @ in the .service filename.
         * The @ in the filename is important.
 When a VNC connection is made, a new service is automatically started with the name similar to xvnc0@n-serveripaddr:port-remoteipaddr:port.service. the @ enables that.
 * `sudo systemctl daemon-reload` - Must be done when systemd configuration files are modified.
 If you use make-systemd-xvnc you are given the option of performing the reload and starting the sockets.